 General education requirements total 57 semester hours.
-Certain lower- and upper-division courses in general education are required of all students.
+Certain lowerand upper-division courses in general education are required of all students.
 The specified courses and the options listed below provide knowledge and skills in support of cultural perspectives and major programs.
 Since some majors have specified certain of the options stated below, students should check the major requirements described for their selected majors.
-Except for such specifications, students may not use the same course to fulfill both general education and major requirements.
-A class may apply toward both general education and a minor.
+A class may apply toward general education, a major, or a minor.
+However, any one course may not fulfill more than two requirements.
 Additionally, all first-semester freshman students who matriculate in the fall are required to enroll for GED 130 Freshman Seminar.